 Cervical stenosis cases are usually caused by degenerative conditions such as degenerative disc disease or facet disease that can lead to nerve compression and painful symptoms.
 This is because nerve compression interferes with the transmission of sensory signals between the brain and the body.
 The goal of biofeedback is to change the way the brain interprets and responds to these pain signals.

 During a biofeedback session, electrodes and other sensory equipment are used to find patterns in the body’s physical responses to stimuli.
 Once the relationships between psychological responses, such as emotions and behavior, and physiological responses, such as muscle movement and pain perception have been established, a patient can potentially begin to manage them better.

-For instance, if a patient is suffering from cervical stenosis that is causing bouts of muscle spasms or tingling in the neck, a doctor may put electrical sensors on the patient’s neck.
+For instance, if a person has cervical stenosis that is causing bouts of muscle spasms or tingling in the neck, a doctor may put electrical sensors on the patient’s neck.
 The sensors, with the help of monitoring equipment, track the body’s responses to the spasms.
-In time, a patient may be able to use deep breathing, visualization, or other techniques to eliminate or reduce the pain.
+In time, a patient may be able to use deep breathing, visualization or other techniques to eliminate or reduce the pain.

 Additional treatment options

 Behavior modification in the form of biofeedback does not work for everyone.
 If you have tried a variety of nonsurgical treatments for your cervical stenosis and have found them to be ineffective, your doctor may recommend you undergo a surgical procedure.
 If surgery becomes an option, contact Laser Spine Institute today.
 Our minimally invasive spine surgery is a safer and effective alternative to traditional open procedures.^ By using muscle-sparing techniques, our surgeons can access the spine with a less than 1-inch incision, offering a streamlined outpatient experience.